 This type of migraine occurs without any throbbing pain or other symptoms.

-Migraine with no head pain is also known as silent or acephalgic migraine.
+A migraine with no head pain is also known as a silent or acephalgic migraine.
 It comes with no head pain.
 Instead, you may have alarming symptoms like an aura, visual disturbances, and nausea.